AndreyPavlenko/timedf/docs/source/05-arbitrary_workload.rst

 ==================

-If you are a developer working with your own benchmark (maybe from customer workload) and you don't want to implement your benchmark as part of ``omniscripts``  you can, nonetheless, use omniscripts library to simplify benchmarking for you.
+If you are a developer working with your own benchmark (maybe from customer workload) and you don't want to implement your benchmark as part of ``timedf``  you can, nonetheless, use timedf library to simplify benchmarking for you.

 The basic pipeline is:

 #.
-You make omniscripts library available for your own benchmark script
+You make timedf library available for your own benchmark script
 #.
 You gather benchmark measurements by yourself or with ``TimerManager``
 #.
 You import ``BenchmarkDd``, connect to intermediate database (easiest DB to run by yourself if sqlite, that is essentially just a file) and report results like this::

     from sqlalchemy import create_engine

-    from omniscripts.report import BenchmarkDb
+    from timedf.report import BenchmarkDb

     # your benchmark code
     ...
     ...
     # example of results, can be anything in a form Dict[str, float]
     benchmark_results = {'load_data': 11.1, 'etl': 12.0, ...}

     # you can connect to other database, but this is the easiest option
     engine = create_engine('sqlite+pysqlite:///db_file.sql')

     db = BenchmarkDb(engine)

     db.report_arbitrary(
             benchmark='my_benchmark',
             run_i = 122, # needs to be unique for this run, if you manually run this benchmark multiple times (iterations), then provide the same value for each iteration